jacomyma/mapping-controversies/_pages/tuto-1-6.md

 The exercise is basically the same as tutorials [1.2](../1.2/) and [1.3](../1.3/), but this time you have more articles.

-The tableau visualization may look like this:
+The tableau visualization may look like this...

 [
 	![Timeline](../assets/images/1-6/timeline.png)
 ](../assets/images/1-6/timeline.png)